 This is because the market wants more than a degree and a title.
 It will be helpful to remember that in an industry like IT, the knowledge you gather and the certifications that you obtain throughout the whole experience is more valuable in building a successful career.

 This is exactly what we want to help you with at Yellow Tail Tech.
-Through our two programs, Linux for Jobs and AWS for Jobs, you get all the knowledge on all angles and worlds that will make companies want you.
+Through our two programs, Linux for Jobs and Cloud for Jobs, you get all the knowledge on all angles and worlds that will make companies want you.
 Whether it’s learning, hands-on experience, certifications, internships, and proper career-building; we’ve got everything you need.